alejandrocarrillo/PokemonAPI/README.md

 There is a docker image of the project that you can download and execute in your local docker.
 You can view at [alexcg12/pokemon-api](https://hub.docker.com/r/alexcg12/pokemon-api)

+The url to visualize the API locally is http://localhost:9090/PokemonAPI/

 # Testing

 To start testing, open the terminal in the root of the project and execute the following command.